 In late 2019 Warrego Energy Limited (“Warrego”, ASX: WGO) acquired an indirect interest in El Romeral, an integrated gas production and power station operation located immediately to the east of Seville in Southern Spain.

-The acquisition from Petroleum Oil and Gas Espana SA will be undertaken through Tarba Energia S.L
+The acquisition from Petroleum Oil and Gas Espana SA was undertaken through Tarba Energia S.L

 the corporate joint venture, owned by Warrego (50.1% interest in El Romeral Project) and UK-based Prospex Energy Plc (49.9% interest in El Romeral Project).

 El Romeral comprises three production licences, and a 100%-owned 8.1 MW power station supplied by three producing wells.
 The El Romeral project also includes 13 prospects and multiple low-cost development opportunities with the potential to significantly increase gas production, electricity generation and revenue.